 When To Start Supplementing.

-It is best not to add any supplements while a dog is on prescription medication and recovering in crate rest.
-If the dog has a reaction, it would be difficult to know which medication or supplement caused it, and what action you should take.
+It is recommended to not add supplements while a dog is on prescription medication or recovering on crate rest.
+It could be difficult to determine which medication or supplement caused a dog to have an adverse reaction and complicate treatment options.

-Supplements can cause the same side effects of gastrointestinal problems as prescription medications can.
-These symptoms include vomiting, loose stools, diarrhea, or even gas.
+Supplements can cause the same side effects as gastrointestinal problems and prescription medications do.
+These symptoms include vomiting, loose stools, diarrhea, or gas.
 Those signs can be life threatening if caused by a prescription medication.
-It is important to be able to quickly and correctly narrow down the cause in order to take the right action to treat the problem.
+It is important to quickly and correctly narrow down the cause to take the right action when treating problem.

-After all IVDD medications have been stopped, some supplements might maximize healing during this critical period in recovery.
+After all IVDD medications have been stopped, some supplements could maximize healing during this critical period in recovery.
 A discussion with your veterinarian might help you determine which supplements are the most effect.

 There isn’t much scientific evidence as to what is effective and what isn’t concerning intervertebral discs and Intervertebral Disc Disease (IVDD).
 Supplements are something you’ll need to research in depth before making decisions.

-Should you decide to supplement, you also need to be aware that not all supplements are created equal.
+Should you decide to supplement, you should be aware that not all supplements are created equal.
 Quality varies greatly.
-Purity is also another big concern.
-There is no regulation of supplements so each one can vary in the amount of the herb in the product.
-Many people think because herbs are “natural,” they have no possible bad side effects which is NOT true.
+Purity is a big concern.
+There is no regulation of supplements.
+The amount of the herb in the product can vary.
+Many people think because herbs are “natural,” they have no bad side effects.
+This is NOT true.

-Always fully research any drug or herb.
-Herbs and natural remedies can have just as many side effects as prescription drugs.
-Every substance in a high enough dose is dangerous, even something as common as water.
+Fully research any drug or herb.
+Herbs and natural remedies can have side effects like prescription drugs do.
+Every substance in the wrong dosage amount is dangerous, even something as common as water.

-Pet supplementation has become a big, lucrative money draw for many companies.
+Pet supplementation has become a lucrative money draw for many companies.
 Don’t fall for the marketing hype surrounding so many pet supplements today.
-There is a lot to know, and you really have to be willing to do the research yourself and learn as much as you can if you want to use supplements.
+There is a lot to know.
+You really have to do the research yourself to learn as much as you can when considering the use of supplements.

-Look at the source of the information and try to get independent information rather than just from the company making or selling the products.
-They have an invested interest in making products sound good so you will buy them.
-Remember, nothing you give, whether prescription medications or nutritional supplements, is without possible side effects.
-Everything carries some risk.
+Try to get independent information rather than rely on claims made by the company making or selling the products.
+They have an vested interest in making products sound good to encourage you to buy.
+Remember, nothing you give, whether prescription medications or nutritional supplements, is without side effects.

 Being aware of all of your pet’s health problems is crucial to knowing if you should or should not supplement with a particular product.
-Doing your research with an eye to negative side effects will alert you to possible contraindications between your pet’s health conditions, other drugs your dog may be on, other herbs, and that supplement you are considering.
+Doing your research with an eye to negative side effects will alert you to possible contraindications.
+This would include research on how drugs your dog is taking could be affected by herbs and the supplement you are considering.

-Dodgerslist just doesn’t know enough about CBD oil to recommend it for an IVDD disc episode or as a supplement for your dog.
-There is not enough scientific research has been done on it to determine how effective it would be on pain/inflammation for dogs or as a sedative and what the optimal dose would be.
-We know what does work (pain meds, anti-inflammatory drug, and Pepcid AC) and that’s all we can recommend.
+Dodgerslist doesn’t have enough information about CBD oil to recommend it for an IVDD disc episode or as a supplement for your dog.
+There is not enough scientific research to determine how effective CBD oil would be for pain/inflammation or use as a sedative in IVDD dogs.
+What is proven to work is pain meds, anti-inflammatory drugs, and Pepcid AC.
 Make sure your vet is aware of all medications and supplements you are giving.
 Herbs, supplements, potions can adversely interact with the necessary big gun medications your vet has prescribed for a disc episode.

 Herbs, supplements, potions can adversely interact with the necessary big gun medications your vet has prescribed for a disc episode.

-Read about meds humans should not take with CDB oil.
+Read about meds humans that should not be taken with CDB oil.
 Research for dogs is on-going and may in the future line up with the meds for humans that are contraindicated with CDB oil. http://www.healthline.com/health/cbd-and-drug-interactions-what-you-need-to-know

 Back Braces for the IVDD dog